Readdressing the contribution of photonuclear reactions to the muon content of extensive air showers: a heuristic approach: Results and Discussion

 \section{Results and Discussion}

 This section quantifies the quality of the best-fitting model over a wide range of parameter space, including different PNR cross section models, primary particle types and energies, as well as different slant depths.
-In addition, the important limitations are discussed.
+In addition, the key limitations are discussed, and the best‑fitting model is employed to characterize the PN\(\mu\) content, assuming the commonly used EGS4 model for the PNR cross section.